You’re not signed in. Sign in or register.

 Pregnancy and maternity

-Children and young people from ethnic groups who are at risk of experiencing racism often experience bullying based on perceived differences in dress, communication, appearance, beliefs and/or culture as well as their skin colour and accent.
-This is a reflection of wider societal patterns of inequality, power imbalance and discrimination.
-The status of the ethnic group a child or young person belongs to – or to which people assume they belong to – in a school, community or organisation can often lead to a child or young person experiencing bullying behaviour.
-Bullying behaviour can arise from a misguided and learned belief that adversely racialised children and young people are less valued and ‘deserve’ to be treated differently, or with less respect.
-The Scottish Government has published guidance on responding to racism and racist incidents in schools.
+Under the Equality Act 2010, race includes colour, nationality (including citizenship) and ethnic or national origins.
+Children and young people from groups who are at risk of experiencing racism may experience racist attitude and behaviour based on perceived differences which reflect wider societal patterns of inequality, power imbalance and discrimination.
+Prejudice towards the minority ethnic group a child or young person belongs to – or to which people assume they belong – in a school, community or organisation can often lead to a child or young person experiencing bullying behaviour.
+Racist behaviour and incidents can arise from a misguided and learned belief that children and young people from minority ethnic groups are less valued and ‘deserve’ to be treated differently, or with less respect.

-Children and young people who are from Gypsy/Travellers communities may be at greater risk of bullying.
-Some bullying behaviour against these groups may be of a racist nature which, given that race is a protected characteristic, can contravene equality legislation and have hate crime implications.
+hate crime implications.
 Perceived risks about bullying and parents’ own experiences of discriminatory and racist behaviour may lead to low levels of enrolment and poor attendance for Gypsy/Traveller children and young people as well as early exit from formal education.
-Other Traveller families, such as European Roma, may have similar concerns.
+Other Traveller and Roma families may have similar concerns.

 Religion or belief